colinshaw1/portfolio-project-4/README.md

 ![image](https://user-images.githubusercontent.com/56481190/189648905-8ba1cb00-b805-433a-a5f9-885f08cc66c7.png)
 --
 Development finishing up and the ReadMe file starting to get worked on.
-App is devloped and deployed and now the final touches are added.
+App is developed and deployed and now the final touches are added.
 The ReadMe file is getting updated with progress.
 --
 ![image](https://user-images.githubusercontent.com/56481190/189648996-5b88e13a-5892-4431-8682-6b8b994d510b.png)
 --